-This indicator tracks changes in an important raptor species, the peregrine falcon, a major predator on many species of birds and some small mammals.
+This indicator tracks changes in an important raptor species, the peregrine falcon.
+The peregrine falcon is a major predator of many species of birds and some small mammals.
 The indicator gives insights on how contaminants from other regions of the world affect a top predator species in NWT ecosystems.

 In 2007, the peregrine falcon anatum/tundrius complex was re-assessed as a species of special concern by COSEWIC1.
 This is an improvement in status as the anatum type had been previously been assessed as threatened.